Table of Contents

 REMEMBER: Never remove artifacts from National Park.

-2. Discovering the beauty of Dry Tortugas National Park Snorkeling the Pristine Beaches
+2. Discovering the beauty of Dry Tortugas National Park, snorkeling the pristine beaches

-Dry Tortugas is renowned for its crystal-clear waters and vibrant coral reefs.
-Take the opportunity to snorkel and witness the diverse marine life that inhabits the area.
-The park provides snorkeling gear rentals, or you can bring your own.
-Before entering the water to snorkel, you will have to sign a waiver.
-Snorkel around the moat walls of Fort Jefferson, where you’ll encounter colorful fish, coral formations, and possibly even sea turtles.
-The fish species here are unlike anything we say in Key Biscayne or Key Largo.
+Dry Tortugas National Park is renowned for its crystal-clear waters and vibrant coral reefs.
+Take the opportunity to snorkel and explore the diverse marine life that calls this area home.
+The park offers snorkeling gear rentals, or you can bring your own.
+Before entering the water, all snorkelers must sign a waiver.

 3. Hook, Line, and Serenity: Fishing in the Calm Waters of Dry Tortugas National Park

 If you’re planning an overnight stay, camping is available on the Garden Key, where Fort Jefferson is located.
-The park provides primitive campsites, offering a rare opportunity to experience the park after the day-trippers have departed.
+The park provides basic campsites, offering a rare opportunity to experience the park after the day-trippers have departed.
 Enjoy a peaceful evening under the stars and wake up to the sound of waves crashing against the shore.

 REMEMBER: What you pack in, you must pack out.
 Be sure to follow the Leave No Trace principles and respect the park’s fragile ecosystem by not disturbing wildlife or damaging coral reefs.